For a

 (Cash, Credit, Loan, or a Job )

-These home buying tips are for people who have or are considering buying a home, or were stopped in the middle of buying a house for one reason or another.
+These home buying tips are for people who have or are considering buying a home, or were stopped in the middle of the process of purchasing a house for one reason or another.

 Many people are unable to buy a house because they either lack the cash for a down payment, or their credit score isn't high enough, or they are unable to qualify for a loan, or they just have been laid off or downsized from their job.
 Any of the above financial roadblocks are enough to stop anyone from buying a house the traditional old fashion way.